peteroupc/peteroupc.github.io/randomfunc.md

 ### Implementation Considerations

-1. **Shell scripts and Microsoft Windows batch files** are designed for running other programs, rather than general-purpose programming.
+1. **Shell scripts and Windows batch files** are designed for running other programs, rather than general-purpose programming.
 However, batch files and `bash` (a shell script interpreter) might support a variable which returns a uniformly distributed "random" integer in the interval \[0, 32767\] (called `%RANDOM%` or `$RANDOM`, respectively); neither variable is designed for information security.
 Whenever possible, the methods in this document should not be implemented in shell scripts or batch files, especially if information security is a goal.
 2. **Query languages such as SQL** have no procedural elements such as loops and branches.
 Moreover, standard SQL has no way to choose a number at random, but popular SQL dialects often do &mdash; with idiosyncratic behavior &mdash; and describing differences between SQL dialects is outside the scope of this document.
 Whenever possible, the methods in this document should not be implemented in SQL, especially if information security is a goal.
 3. **Stateless PRNGs.** Most designs of pseudorandom number generators (PRNGs) in common use maintain an internal state and update that state each time they generate a pseudorandom number.
 But for [**_stateless_ PRNG designs**](https://peteroupc.github.io/random.html#Designs_for_PRNGs) (including so-called "splittable" PRNGs), `RNDINT()`, `NEXTRAND()`, and other random sampling methods in this document may have to be adjusted accordingly (usually by adding an additional parameter).
 4. **Multithreading.** Multithreading can serve as a fast way to generate multiple random variates at once; it is not reflected in the pseudocode given in this page.
 In general, this involves dividing a block of memory into chunks, assigning each chunk to a thread, giving each thread its own instance of a pseudorandom number generator (or another program that simulates a "source of random numbers"), and letting each thread fill its assigned chunk with random variates.
 For an example, see "[**Multithreaded Generation**](https://docs.scipy.org/doc/numpy/reference/random/multithreading.html)".